-Tuesday's Primaries Will Shape Decisive Battles For Congress
+Primary Results: Tight Races Among Democrats In Ideological Fights

 Pennsylvania: Could Democratic infighting cost the party winnable seats?

 Democratic discord in at least two contests could diminish the party's hopes come November.
-After redistricting, GOP Rep. Brian Fitzpatrick's 1st District shifted from territory that President Trump narrowly carried to an area that Hillary Clinton won by two points, giving Democrats a prime pickup opportunity.
+After redistricting, GOP Rep. Brian Fitzpatrick's 1st District shifted from territory that President Trump narrowly carried to an area that Hillary Clinton won by 2 points, giving Democrats a prime pickup opportunity.

 Navy veteran Rachel Reddick's profile checks many of the candidate attributes Democrats have tried to find — young, female and military experience.
-However, she's been out-raised by wealthy philanthropist Scott Wallace, who's put $2.5 million into his campaign already.
+However, she has been outraised by wealthy philanthropist Scott Wallace, who has put $2.5 million into his campaign already.

 Some may see his ability to self-fund as a good thing, but as Cook Political Report's David Wasserman pointed out, "Wallace's elite pedigree could backfire with regular voters in November."

-Wallace hasn't lived full-time in the Bucks County-based district in decades, and has more ties to suburban Washington, D.C., and South Africa as of late.
-If Wallace is the nominee, expect his wealth and time outside the area to be a prime GOP attack-line in this blue-collar district, which could jeopardize their hopes of flipping it.
+Wallace hasn't lived full time in the Bucks County-based district in decades, and he has more ties to suburban Washington, D.C., and South Africa as of late.
+If Wallace is the nominee, expect his wealth and time outside the area to be a prime GOP attack line in this blue-collar district, which could jeopardize their hopes of flipping it.

-The 7th Congressional District morphed from one Trump carried by eight points to an area that Clinton won by one point, and GOP Rep. Charlie Dent has resigned, leaving the Lehigh Valley seat vacant.
+The 7th Congressional District morphed from one Trump carried by 8 points to an area that Clinton won by 1 point, and GOP Rep. Charlie Dent has resigned, leaving the Lehigh Valley seat vacant.
 The messy Democratic primary showcases the competing factions in the party as it tries to flip such districts.

 Northampton County District Attorney John Morganelli is the most conservative Democrat on the ballot.
-He's an immigration hardliner who opposes abortion in most cases, and CNN reported he's deleted tweets slamming progressive groups and praising President Trump.
+He is an immigration hard-liner who opposes abortion in most cases, and CNN reported he has deleted tweets slamming progressive groups and praising President Trump.
 The centrist candidate is being backed by United Together, a PAC affiliated with the bipartisan group No Labels.
 Meanwhile, billionaire environmentalist Tom Steyer's NextGen America has attacked Morganelli in the primary campaign as a "pro-Trump Democrat."

-Former Allentown solicitor Susan Wild has been endorsed by EMILY's List and is probably the most establishment-friendly Democrat running in the 7th District, while pastor Greg Edwards has the backing of Sen. Bernie Sanders, I-Vt. and is claiming the progressive mantle.
+Former Allentown solicitor Susan Wild has been endorsed by EMILY's List and is probably the most establishment-friendly Democrat running in the 7th District, while the Rev. Greg Edwards has the backing of Sen. Bernie Sanders, I-Vt., and is claiming the progressive mantle.

-Whichever Democrat wins will have to work to get the party fully behind them to face the GOP nominee — either Lehigh County Commission Chair Marty Nothstein, a former Olympic gold medalist in cycling, or former Lehigh County Commissioner Dean Browning.
+Whichever Democrat wins will have to work to get the party fully behind him or her to face the GOP nominee — either Lehigh County Commission Chair Marty Nothstein, a former Olympic gold medalist in cycling, or former Lehigh County Commissioner Dean Browning.

 Another vacancy is in the 5th District, which includes the southern Philadelphia suburbs.
 Former GOP Rep. Pat Meehan — who resigned last month amid a sexual harassment scandal — would have had to run in solidly Democratic turf under the new lines.
-That's resulted in a crowded Democratic primary field, where a former school board member named Mary Gay Scanlon has emerged as the favorite.
+That has resulted in a crowded Democratic primary field, where a former school board member named Mary Gay Scanlon has emerged as the favorite.
 She has the backing of much of the state's political establishment, but other candidates could also prevail.

 Republican Rick Saccone, who lost a high-profile special election earlier this year in the old 18th District to Democrat Conor Lamb, is working to mount a comeback bid in the redrawn 14th District, which is friendlier GOP territory.
 But first, he has to beat state Sen. Guy Reschenthaler in the primary.
 Politico reported that former Rep. Tim Murphy — whose resignation last year amid a sex scandal prompted the March special election in the first place — has been working to undermine Saccone's campaign.
-Murphy's directed funds from his old campaign account to a group backing Reschenthaler, saying he would be the stronger general election candidate.
+Murphy has directed funds from his old campaign account to a group backing Reschenthaler, saying he would be the stronger general election candidate.

+State Rep. Madeleine Dean won the Democratic nomination in the open Pennsylvania 4th District, where she'll be the heavy favorite this fall in a district Clinton carried by 20 points.
+That means the state is poised to send at least one woman to Washington to break the ranks of its all-male congressional delegation.

-There's a Republican Senate primary as well, where Rep. Lou Barletta is seen as having the edge over state Rep. Jim Christiana.
-However, GOP hopes to take out Democratic Sen. Bob Casey have faded recently.
+Rep. Lou Barletta also won the GOP Senate primary, but in a closer-than-expected win over state Rep. Jim Christiana.
+Even with Barletta's victory, GOP hopes to take out Democratic Sen. Bob Casey have faded recently.

 Nebraska: Will progressive or moderate win out?

 Democrats are targeting the Omaha-based 2nd District in Nebraska, and they're hoping for a rematch between GOP Rep. Don Bacon and former Democratic Rep. Brad Ashford.
-Bacon narrowly defeated the Ashford in 2016, after the Democrat had served one term.
+Bacon narrowly defeated Ashford in 2016, after the Democrat had served one term.

-Ashford's centrist reputation would put this seat in play, but he's facing a primary challenge from the more progressive nonprofit director Kara Eastman.
-She's assailed Ashford for not being liberal enough, campaigning on a Medicare-for-all pledge and arguing she would push for tougher gun laws.
-Ashford once opposed banning assault weapons, but he's since changed his mind and has been endorsed by former Arizona Rep. Gabby Giffords's gun control group Americans for Responsible Solutions.
+Ashford's centrist reputation would put this seat in play, but he is facing a primary challenge from more progressive nonprofit director Kara Eastman.
+She has assailed Ashford for not being liberal enough, campaigning on a Medicare-for-all pledge and arguing she would push for tougher gun laws.
+Ashford once opposed banning assault weapons, but he has since changed his mind and has been endorsed by former Arizona Rep. Gabby Giffords' gun control group, Americans for Responsible Solutions.

-If Eastman prevails in the primary, the race could be considered out of reach for Democrats in this district that Trump carried by just two percent in 2016.
+If Eastman prevails in the primary, the race could be considered out of reach for Democrats in this district that Trump carried by just 2 percent in 2016.

 Idaho governor: Battle to be the most non-establishment

-Outgoing Republican Gov. Butch Otter's seat is almost assured to stay in GOP hands in November.
+Outgoing Republican Gov. Butch Otter's seat is almost ensured to stay in GOP hands in November.
 There are three top Republican candidates fighting to replace him: Rep. Raúl Labrador, one of the founders of the House Freedom Caucus, which has often clashed with leadership; Lt.
-Gov. Brad Little, the establishment favorite; and Tommy Ahlquist, a real estate developer and former physician who argues he's the outsider most like Trump.
+Gov. Brad Little, the establishment favorite; and Tommy Ahlquist, a real estate developer and former physician who argues he is the outsider most like Trump.

-Being far away from the Washington "swamp" and establishment has become an asset in this race, which could give Ahlquist — a self-funder who's topped the field in money— an advantage.
+Being far away from the Washington "swamp" and establishment has become an asset in this race, which could give Ahlquist — a self-funder who has topped the field in money — an advantage.
 All three have tried to assail the conservative credentials of their opponents, and in the close race, any of the trio could win the nomination.